Across the Nightingale Floor: Plot

 At Tsuwano they meet Kaede (who has been held hostage by the Noguchi since she was seven and forced to sleep in the maid's rooms.
 She has been constantly harassed by the guards who wanted to have her.
 Not long before she had reached Tsuwano, a guard had tried to rape her, only to be stabbed with a knife).
 She is under the protection of her kinswoman Lady Maruyama (with whom Shigeru has had a secret relationship for almost ten years), and is accompanied by Kenji's niece, Shizuka, who is half Muto and half Kikuta.

-But it is Takeo and Kaede who immediately find a connection between them.
+But it is Takeo and mf who immediately find a connection between them.
 They stop at the shrine at Terayama, at the time of the Festival of the Dead, to visit the grave of Shigeru's brother, Takeshi, and for Shigeru to discuss war plans with the Abbott.
 As an army headed by Lord Arai musters from the west, they arrive at Inuyama in the 9th month.
 Shigeru plans for Takeo to assassinate Iida that night, but the Tribe, not wanting to risk Takeo (and appreciating the stability that Iida brings), abducts him so that his training can be finished.

 Thus the treachery plays itself out: Shigeru is crucified on the castle wall, and Lady Maruyama and her daughter drown whilst attempting to escape.
 Takeo makes a deal with the Tribe that allows him to bring Shigeru's body down in return for joining them.
 Takeo, together with Kenji and Yuki, sneaks into the castle at night and bring Shigeru down from the wall.

 Shigeru, dying from his wounds, asks Takeo to bury him at Terayama, next to his brother's grave.
 Then Takeo decapitates him in order to end his pain.
 During the invasion of the castle at Inuyama, Takeo discovers Kaede with the corpse of Iida Sadamu, whom she had killed when he attempted to rape her; the two of them make love.
 After carrying out Shigeru's wishes and killing the other Tohan lords, Takeo honors his promise to the Tribe and departs with them just as Arai and his army arrive, leaving Kaede unconscious from his Kikuta Stare and in the care of Muto Shizuka.